 |From American College of Obstetricians and Gynecologists (ACOG), Planning for Pregnancy, Birth and Beyond (pp. 106-107).|

-Aspirin and Ibuprofen: Aspirin should be avoided during pregnancy, unless your health care provider specifically recommends it.
-Occasionally, women with a history of blood clotting problems, miscarriage, or pre-eclampsia are told to take aspirin while they are pregnant.
-Otherwise, it’s best not to take aspirin.
-Be aware that aspirin is in many other over-the-counter medications, such as Pepto Bismol and cold medicines.
-Ibuprofen is also best avoided during pregnancy, as it can affect the fetus’ kidneys.
+You should avoid aspirin during pregnancy, unless your provider says you can take it.
+Sometimes, women with a history of blood clotting problems, miscarriage, or pre-eclampsia are told to take aspirin while they are pregnant.
+Otherwise, it's best not to take aspirin.
+Be aware that aspirin is in many other over-the-counter (OTC) medicines, such as Pepto Bismol and cold medicines.
+You should avoid ibuprofen during pregnancy, as it can affect the fetus' kidneys.

-Tylenol: Generally, Tylenol (acetaminophen) is considered safe to take during pregnancy in standard doses.
-Check with your doctor before you take more than a few doses, and discuss the number of days that would be considered safe to take it consecutively.
+Tylenol (acetaminophen) is generally safe to take during pregnancy in standard doses.
+Be sure to check with your doctor before you take more than a few doses.
+Ask your provider how many days in a row you can take it safely.

-While herbal medications are commonly thought of as "natural" alternatives to other medicines, they can be just as potent as some prescription medications.
-Many herbs contain chemicals that will cross the placenta to your baby if taken while you are pregnant.
-Some herbs have been known to cause premature contractions if taken during pregnancy.
-Generally, the use of medicinal drugs (including herbal tea) is best avoided altogether, particularly during the first trimester.
-You should always talk to your health care provider before taking any herb during pregnancy.
+While often thought of as "natural," herbal medicines can be just as potent as some prescription medicines.
+Many herbs contain chemicals that will cross the placenta to your baby.
+Some herbs have been known to cause premature contractions.
+You should avoid using medicinal drugs (including herbal tea), particularly during the first trimester.
+Always talk to your health care provider before taking any herbs during pregnancy.